marcusmcb/npchatbot/README.md

 <hr>

-#### Questions:
+#### Questions & Bug Reports:

 Feel free to message me with any questions regrading the app, configuration/setup, or feature requests to expand the core concept <a href='mailto:npchatbotapp@gmail.com'>here</a>.

+Likewise, you can report any bugs or errors to this address as well (I check it regularly!).
+Screen-shots help if you happen to have one of the bug/error in question.

 <hr>

 #### The big idea...

-To create and integrate a set of chat commands for your Twitch channel that allow your viewers to directly interact with your Serato play history in real time during your live streams.
+To create and integrate a set of interactive chat tools for your Twitch channel that allow your viewers to directly interact with your Serato play history in real time during your live streams.

 Music discovery is a key and often under-rated aspect of Twitch.  npChatbot aims to facilitate this by giving viewers a direct means to interact with a streamer's live play history.

-Doing so allows viewers to directly look up any song currently playing, any song or artist previously played, along with real-time stats that are unique to each DJ stream.
+Doing so allows viewers to directly look up any song currently playing, any song or artist previously played, along with real-time stats that are unique to each DJ and each stream.

 The real time command use by viewers also gives DJs streaming on Twitch some insight as to what artists, songs, or genres of music their live audiences are signalling an interest in.

-Overall, npChatbot's purpose is to add a simple and unique layer of music discovery via chat commands within a DJ streamer's channel.
+The added Spotify integration gives streaming DJs an easily shareable playlist with their communities, further fortifying the bond with their respective audiences.

+This began as a simple Node script, running on a Raspberry Pi here in my office to give viewers in my own channel an easy way to look up the song "now playing".
+It's now a fully-fledged desktop app, ready for you to download and try out for yourself.

 Marcus McBride, 2025.